If you are interested in becoming a donor mother, please contact us and we will be in touch at a convenient time for you.

 - The first donation must be within six months of starting breastfeeding

-- take any other medication
+- take any other medication than listed above

 - drink more than two units of alcohol per week.